nodejs/node/doc/api/addons.markdown

 An "AtExit" hook is a function that is invoked after the Node.js event loop has ended by before the JavaScript VM is terminated and Node.js shuts down.
-"AtExit" hooks are registered using the `node:AtExit` API.
+"AtExit" hooks are registered using the `node::AtExit` API.

 #### void AtExit(callback, args)